4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 subtitle: ''

 ---
-'Connectors' is an essential module I created and use to simplify authentication with different ServiceNow instances in order to use the instances' JSON Web Services (Session) and/or navigate their GUI's (Webdriver).
+'Connectors' is an essential module I created and use to simplify authentication with different ServiceNow instances in order to use those instances' JSON Web Services (Session) and/or navigate their GUI's (Webdriver).

 [Module Code](/docs/connectors/module-code/)